cabo/ace-aif/draft-ietf-ace-aif.md

-authorization for many parameter values as in `/s/temp{?any*}`), however, that requires some considerations of the ease and unambiguity of matching a given URI against a set of templates in an AIF object.
+authorization for many parameter values as in `/s/temp{?any*}`), however, that requires some considerations of the ease and unambiguity of matching a given URI against a set of templates in an AIF data item.

 This simple information model also does not allow further conditionalizing access based on state outside the identification of